-The first two photographs show the construction of the map c.1975
+The two photographs show the construction of the map c.1976-77

 Set in the open air in the Peeblesshire landscape at Eddleston, The Great Polish Map of Scotland as a permanent three-dimensional reminder of Scotland’s hospitality to the Polish Forces.
 It was also a powerful symbol of their role in protecting Scotland from invasion in wartime.